silverpip/silverpip.github.io/_posts/2011-03-13-campfire-games.md

+---
+title: Campfire Games
+date: 2011-03-13 19:58:00
+category: blog
+tag: vintage
+---
         You know that game where everyone sits in a circle and takes turns making up a bit of story, each starting where the previous person left off?
 I love that game.

 Will you play it with me?
 Pleeeease?